-AB Tasty recently made beta server-side testing available to our clients.
-This opens up a whole new world of testing possibilities – but it also made us realize that not everyone is 100% familiar with what server-side testing is, when it’s useful, and how it can be fully exploited.
+AB Tasty makes server-side testing available to our clients thought the Flagship platform .
+This opens up a whole new world of testing possibilities – but it also makes us realize that not everyone is 100% familiar with what server-side testing is, when it’s useful, and how it can be fully exploited.

 So, here’s a quick recap for those of you who might still be wondering – just what is server-side testing?

 Before we dive into server-side, let’s get some terminology straight.